Natural gas regulator vent tips and vent line protector

 - The vent line should discharge away from people, fresh air intakes, or windows.

 Vent Line Protector

 The IMAC Vent Line Protector (VLP) is a new product used on houses and businesses in areas prone to flooding, such as coastal areas, facilities near rivers, low-lying areas, or in pits or below ground applications.
 The VLP protects gas regulator vent lines from encroaching water.
-It is designed to guard natural gas and LPG lines.
+It guards natural gas and LPG lines.
 The VLP is installed on the vent line and usually is “open.”
 However, if water enters the vent line via the VLP, a float will seal the vent line shut.
-Alternately, when the water recedes, the float will drop, re-opening the vent to its normal position.
+Then the float will drop when the water recedes, re-opening the vent to its normal position.

 Another scenario where the VLP may be of assistance is in high snowfall areas, where snow routinely blocks regulators’ vent openings.
 Perhaps a VLP could provide extra protection from intruding moisture and save the regulator from damage and corrosion.
 If you have experience using the Vent Line Protector in a snow application, we’d love to hear your insights on it.